zappbrandigan/wiki_docs/docs/music-publishing/glossary.md

 **Retroactive Royalties** - Retroactive royalties are unallocated royalties that are waiting to be paid out to the copyright owners.
 This happens when songs aren’t registered correctly or the contact information for the songwriter is unavailable.
 These royalties generally sit at the collection society for a length of time, which varies based on the society, until they enter the black box.
 Refer to unallocated royalties for more.

 **Rights Administration Entity (RAE)** - RAEs are a type of organization that issues mechanical licenses and collects and distributes mechanical royalties.
-Unlike CMOs, RAEs are for-profit organizations, they can discriminate as to who they accept as members, and do not need legal permission to operate as they are privately-owned.
+Unlike CMOs, RAEs are for-profit organizations, they can discriminate as to whom they accept as members, and do not need legal permission to operate as they are privately-owned.
 An example in the U.S. is Music Reports (MRI).

 **Royalties** - Payments made on a per-use or blanket basis as established by a license agreement.
 In the context of music publishing, royalties refer to the income earned through the use of a song.
 This can include album sales, digital downloads, streams, radio airplay, and a host of other forms through which songs earn income for songwriters and music publishers.